nikocm1/Processor/README.md

 # Team: Processor
-APCS2 Final Project Spring 2017
+APCS2 Final Project Spring 2017 <br />
-Team Member: Yu Qi Wu, Rihui Zheng, Nikolas Cruz-Marsted Touhou Project
+Team Member: Yu Qi Wu, Rihui Zheng, Nikolas Cruz-Marsted <br />
+Touhou Project <br />

 # Introduction
   This is a re-creation of the game called "Touhou Project".
-The this an arcade shooting game similar in style to "Space Invaders" but with a much greater amount of bullets.
+The this an arcade shooting game similar in style to "Space Invaders" but with a much greater amount of bullets. <br />
   The large amount of bullets created becomes a "barrage" flaming towards the character.

 # Description